najonda/performer/_pages/manual/index.md

 On this page you can see an overall representation of all currently running sequences.
 In the left section, the currently playing pattern for each track is indicated.
 In the middle section, a dense representation of the sequence is shown (steps or curves).
 In the right section, the current state of the gate and CV outputs is visualized.
 You can enter gates in this view by selecting a track, then double clicking the desired `STEP[1-16]` button.
 The quick edits shortcuts are available for each selected tracks.

+The `ENCODER` can be used to switch between tracks.

 If the track is a _Note_ track, `STEP[1-16]`+`ENCODER` will change the step note.

 If the track is a _Stochastic_ track, `STEP[1-16]`+`ENCODER` will change the note probability.
 It's also possible to activate per track follow mode hitting `PAGE`+`S16` and navigate the sequence with `NEXT` and `PREV` buttons.
 Pressing the `ENCODER` will engage the loop mode, an  `L` appears.